w3c/wai-components/content/wai-components-example.md

 Illustration with labeled graphics of boxes, content, and people. at the top center is a pie chart, an image, a form, and text, labeled “content”. coming up from the bottom left, a line connects “developers” through “authoring tools” and “evaluation tools” to “content” at the top. coming up from the bottom right, an arrow connects “users” to “browsers, media players” and “assistive technologies” to “content” at the top. below these are “accessibility guidelines” which include “ATAG” with an arrow pointing to “authoring tools” and “evaluation tools”, “WCAG” pointing to “content”, and “UAAG” pointing to “browsers, media players” and “assistive technologies”. at the very bottom, “technical specifications (HTML, ARIA, CSS, SVG, SMIL, etc.)” forms a base with an arrow pointing up to the accessibility guidelines.

-## Components and Guidelines Illustration Description {#rel-guide}

-![Illustration showing How Components
-Relate]({{ "/content-images/wai-components/relate.png" | relative_url }})

-Illustration with labeled graphics of boxes, content, and people. at the top center is a pie chart, an image, a form, and text, labeled “content” - underneath is WCA". coming up from the bottom left, a line connects “developers” through “authoring tools” - underneath is ATAG - and “evaluation tools” - underneath is EARL - to “content” at the top. coming up from the bottom right, a line connects “users” to “browsers, media players” - underneath is UAAG - and “assistive technologies” to “content” at the top.
-In the middle, bottom is WAI-ARIA.

 {% comment %}

 @@ commenting out - image was used in presentation that is not on new site - leaving here in case we want to resurrect it in the future. @@